Your-Healer/healer-network/node/README.md

 - [`chain_spec.rs`](./src/chain_spec.rs): A chain specification is a source code file that defines the chain's initial (genesis) state.
 - [`service.rs`](./src/service.rs): This file defines the node implementation.
 It's a place to configure consensus-related topics.
-In favor of minimalism, this template has no consensus configured.

-## Release

-Polkadot SDK Stable 2412